My vegan vanilla sweet potato cake is HERE!

 No, no. Just the flesh.
 Peel away the skins and discard them or give them to your dog. 😬 Dogs usually love sweet spud skins!

 Yes.
-I love – love – love vanilla bean powder.
+I love – love – l.
 But you can substitute 1 – 1 1/2 tsp of pure vanilla extract in the frosting.

 It’s not optimal.
 This frosting really benefits from a high-speed blender to get a beautiful smooth consistency.